asiloisad/pulsar-project-list/README.md

 * `Enter`: opens a new window with the selected project.
 * `Alt-Enter`: closes the active window and opens a new one with the selected project.
-* `Shift-Enter`: appends the selected project to the projects in the active window
+* `Shift-Enter`: appends the selected project to the projects in the active window.

 ## Configuration

 The `Preserve last search` config option is used from the `command-palette` package.
-The [file-icons](https://github.com/file-icons/atom) package is required for this functionality.

 # Contributing [🍺](https://www.buymeacoffee.com/asiloisad)